The Milarepa Center is a Buddhist retreat in Barnet, Vermont.

 - it’s one of the most cost effective ways you can create high quality housing

 If you run a business where you bring in experts, teachers, students, or clients they are a super cost effective way of providing long term housing for your operation.
-Costing as little as $17,000 to build.
+They cost as little as $17,000 to build.

 - they are a great way to generate long term income

 If you’re able to rent the house you build, you can turn some of your money, materials, and labor into a long-term residual income.
-I know, easier said than done but I’m sure you know of someone who has done something like that.
+I know, easier said than done but I’m sure you know of someone who has done something of that sort.

 So how would you utilize a tiny house